a light at sea

 We are Tom and Lou Luddington and have been happily married and going on adventures together for 20 years.
 We have dedicated our lives to sharing our passion for the ocean and its wildlife through storytelling, conservation and education, and guiding people on sea kayaking, surfing and rock climbing adventures in some of the world’s most breathtaking locations.

 I have taught adventure sports for many years as well as working in conservation.
-Currently, I am a full-time magician and proud member of the famous Magic Circle in London - a mark of the highest quality among magicians.
-With more than ten years of experience in being a magician and illusionist, using magic to tell the true stories about the real magic of nature.
+I am a freediving instructor and magician of the Magic Circle in London - a mark of the highest quality among magicians.
+I love to use magic as a way of telling stories about the real magic of the natural world.

 A Life Together.